Child marriage in the United States: Underage marriage and sexual consent

 In the United States, the age of sexual consent varies by state, territory/district, or federal law, and typically ranges from 16 to 18 years.

 State-legislated age of consent laws and marriage age laws are inconsistent in relation to one another.
 In some states, it is possible for a minor to legally marry even if they are below the age of consent in that state.
 Between 2000 and 2018, nearly 300,000 minors were legally married in the United States.
 Some 60,000 of those occurred at an age or spousal age difference that should have been considered a sex crime.
-In about 88% of those marriages, the marriage license became a “get out of jail free” card for a would-be rapist under state law that specifically allowed within marriage what would otherwise be considered statutory rape.
-In the other 12% of those marriages, the state sent a child home to be raped.
-The marriage was legal under state law, but sex within the marriage was a crime.
+In about 88% of those marriages, the marriage license became a "get out of jail free" card for a would-be rapist under state law that specifically allowed within marriage what would otherwise be considered statutory rape.
+In the other 12% of those marriages, the marriage was legal under state law, but sex within the marriage was a crime.

 In some cases, judges who approve an underage marriage, for example because the minor is pregnant, may be approving a marriage between a rapist and their statutory victim.

 Emancipation by marriage

 In some states, marriage automatically emancipates a minor or increases his or her legal rights beyond allowing the minor to consent to certain medical treatments.
 Emancipated minors are theoretically considered adults, so that they may be able to file for a restraining order, get a divorce, and benefit from social services in certain states, though these laws are not universal.
 However, in practice such minors may still encounter difficulties, as many institutions do not deal with minors, or require parental consent.

 In some states, a minor is not emancipated by marriage, and legal proceedings are required to obtain an emancipation decree.
 The absence of emancipation may result in legal complications, if, for example, the minor wants to separate from their partner or wants a divorce.
 They may have to wait years before emancipation in order to reach adult age.
 Those non-emancipated married minors may find themselves locked into a marriage, unable to leave or divorce an abusive spouse.
-70%-80% of underage marriages end in divorce, but many minors locked in a marriage must wait years until they are old enough to legally end the marriage.
+70–80% of underage marriages end in divorce, but many minors locked in a marriage must wait years until they are old enough to legally end the marriage.

 Consequences

-According to researchers such as Camellia Burris and Anju Malhotra, there can be many repercussions that affect minors who have been married.
-Common ones include a greater risk for sexual misconduct/abuse, psychological trauma, risk of death or injury in childbirth, and a likelihood to drop out of school.
+Common consequences of child marriage include a greater risk for sexual misconduct/abuse, psychological trauma, risk of death or injury in childbirth, and a likelihood to drop out of school.